SmileyDoodle/Lens-Reminder/README.md

 Build with Vue.js, powered by Firebase (authentication, hosting).

-I usued local storage as a database.
+I used local storage as a database.

 <h1> Lighthouse best practices score: </h1>